Extending Aura

 func (c *Client) Synthesize(ctx context.Context, req synthesize.Request) (synthesize.Response, error)

-Callers use providers.As[providers.Embedder](provider) to check capabilities at runtime — no stub methods needed.
+Callers use providers.As[providers.Embedder](provider) to check capabilities at runtime.

 4. Error handling

-Create errors.go with handleError() calling providers.ClassifyHTTPError() to convert HTTP responses into typed errors (rate limit, auth failure, context length exceeded, etc.).
+errors.gohandleError() calling providers.ClassifyHTTPError() to map HTTP responses to typed errors (rate limit, auth failure, context exceeded, etc.).

 5. Register in factory